-This Cottage Cheese Wild Blueberry Snack Smoothie contains only 3 ingredients and is the perfect filling snack or healthy addition to any meal!
+This Cottage Cheese Wild Blueberry Snack Smoothie contains only 3 ingredients and is the perfect filling snack or a healthy addition to any meal!

 Disclosure: By posting this recipe I am entering a recipe contest sponsored by the Wild Blueberry Association of North America and I am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 At the time I was thinking “but it’s the winter and I’m cold”, but my absolute love of blueberries took over and I immediately replied yes!
 Fast forward a month and it’s now consistently reaching 80 degrees here, I’m definitely not cold anymore and I’m absolutely ready for a refreshing smoothie!

 What Makes Wild Blueberries Special?

 I was right, it was perfect!
 Have I mentioned I drank it at least four times since then right?
 It isn’t the most complex fancy recipe in the world, but it’s Kelli style: quick, easy, delicious, filling and nutrient packed.
 Hope you enjoy and let me know if you try it!

-- 1/2 cup full fat cottage cheese
+- 1/2 cup cottage cheese

 - 1 cup frozen wild blueberries

-- 1 cup unsweetened almond milk
+- 1/2 cup unsweetened vanilla almond milk

-- Blend all ingredients and enjoy!
+- Blend and enjoy!